(Photo: Tim J Keegan/cc/flickr)

 Bottom line: the Earth is running out of water.

-Two new NASA studies led by researchers from the University of California Irvine and published Tuesday show that the depletion of global groundwater resources, due to the dueling impacts of global warming and growing human demand, has caused the world's water supply to drop to dangerous levels.
+Two new NASA studies led by researchers from the University of California Irvine and published Tuesday show that the depletion of global groundwater resources due to the dueling impacts of global warming and growing human demand has caused the world's water supply to drop to dangerous levels.

-The first report compares statistical analysis of water withdrawal to GRACE satellite analysis, which measures variations in gravity on the Earth's surface, between January 2003 and December 2013.
+The first report compares the statistical analysis of water withdrawal to GRACE satellite analysis, which measures variations in gravity on the Earth's surface between January 2003 and December 2013.
 The study compares the difference between the use and availability of these resources to determine the amount of overall renewable groundwater stress, or RGS.

 In the United States, the Central Valley aquifer in California--a region known as much for its heavy agriculture as for its ongoing record drought--falls into this group.